G1OJS/NECBOL/README.md

 ## User Guide
 Documentation is work in progress.
 In the meantime:

-* For a quick and basic overview, see the file "example_dipole_with_detailed_comments.py" for a minimal explanation of how to use this framework.
+* For a quick and basic overview, see the file **"example_dipole_with_detailed_comments.py"** in the examples folder for a minimal explanation of how to use this framework.

 * There are several more example files in the [examples folder](https://github.com/G1OJS/NECBOL/tree/main/examples) intended to highlight different aspects of necbol and different ways of doing similar things.
 You can copy these examples and modify to see how they work, or start your own from scratch.